 The beginning stages will involve getting to know you, building a clear picture of what you are facing, how you are coping and what you want to achieve and change in your life.

-This is an opportunity to find out what your goals are and inform steps of a plan that will be developed with you to systematically work towards achieving them.
+This is an opportunity to find out what your goals are and inform steps of a plan that can be developed with you to work towards achieving them.

 There will be options of strategies and techniques linked to those goals that work on building new ways to cope and grow through the experience.

-The approach can work from a cognitive behavioural base, however, there are several other approaches that may be more appropriate in particular cases.
+The approach can work with a cognitive behavioural base, however, there are several other approaches that may be more appropriate in particular cases.